 But if it’s impossible because of your work/mother’s duties overload, at least make the list of items that are waiting to be washed and remember about them in the next steps.

 2 | Divide kid’s clothes into categories.

-Put all short-sleeved shirt together, long-sleeved shirts on another pile, long pants, shorts, sweaters & sweatshirts, socks, underwear, pajamas and things for outdoors: jackets, scarfs, caps, hats, shoes.
+Put all short-sleeved shirts together, long-sleeved shirts on another pile, long pants, shorts, sweaters & sweatshirts, socks, underwear, pajamas, and things for outdoors: jackets, scarves, caps, hats, shoes.

 3 | Put item in every category in order from the best/most favorite to the least favorite.
 And keep one shelf empty (let’s call it the experiment shelf)!